MScholtes/WebServer/README.md

 * powershell script upload and execution (as a function)
 * download files from the server
 * upload files to the server
+* script execution and embedded code with psp files
 * make the webserver beep (to find servers in the datacenter)
 * show webserver logs
 * show server starttime and current time